pearlbea/better-img/README.md

 # better-img

-A simple vanilla component that adds a fallback url and logging function to an image.
+A vanilla component that adds a fallback url and logging function to an image.

 <!---
 ```